What is Concurrent Enrollment?

 This course is intended to provide the student with an understanding of the basic principles of Human Factors Psychology.
 We will study the research, principles, and methods that are beneficial (and essential) in optimizing the interaction between people and machine elements of a system, while taking the environment into account.

-HF 325 Human Factors and Systems Safety
+HF 302 Human Factors II

-HS 110 Introduction to Homeland Security
+HSI 110 Introduction to Homeland Security

 The primary focus of this course is on issues dealing with the security of the citizens and industries of the United States, with emphasis on the transportation system and critical infrastructure protection roles of states, cities, and municipalities.
 Specific subjects introduced include the mission; the functions and responsibilities; and the legislative and regulatory framework governing the various agencies of the Department of Homeland Security; criminal acts against transportation; emergency management within the United States; the intelligence community and its role in homeland security; and issues pertaining to air; airtime; surface; and cargo security.

-HS 215 Introduction to Industrial Security
+HSI 215 Introduction to Industrial Security

 This course will review the fundamentals of security and emergency planning and management.
 The nature, scope, history, and essential elements of security in the workplace are discussed with emphasis on personal protection and to a limited extent property protection.
 The workplace will include selected aviation and industrial settings.
 Operational aspects of security that include strategies for identifying and controlling security exposures and applicable legal issues are also discussed.
 Students develop and/or evaluate security programs for selected industries.
 Pre-requisite: HF 110

-HS 220
+HSI 220

 This course will cover the broad components of the national and homeland security enterprise as well as the inter-agency process.
 The primary focus of this course is on understanding the role of national and homeland security in the increasingly complex governmental process.
 Students will examine the agencies and actors which take part in shaping America's security policies such as the executive, legislative and judicial branches, as well as the military, state department, media, intelligence and law enforcement.
 Elements of the organizational and institutional cultures driving the process will be discussed and analyzed.
 Factors relating to success and failure of strategy implementation will be explored.